Yui-H8/Datacamp/AWS_AWS Concepts.md

 Spot on!
 This pillar is all about safeguarding your information, systems, and assets while ensuring your business can continue to deliver value.

 ### Apply the Well-Architected Framework pillars
+* Your company is planning to migrate a mission-critical application to AWS.
+The application must ensure data protection and compliance with regulations, maintain high availability, and optimize costs.